pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 may be made by a library and delivered without profit to a purchaser in lieu of loan or manual transcription.
-The paragraph was phrased to apply to the copying of a complete *article* from a periodical&nbsp;{%- include columnbreak.html canvas=296 col=2 -%}&nbsp;volume, but it would not apply to the microcopying of a whole volume or file of a periodical.
+The paragraph was phrased to apply to the copying of a complete *article* from a periodical {% include columnbreak.html canvas=296 col=2 %} volume, but it would not apply to the microcopying of a whole volume or file of a periodical.
 The second principle is that the photographic copy is not to be a substitute for the purchase of the material; it can be taken for granted that the known